The Robots Are Coming

 Slowly but surely, born out of necessity, the age of AI and robotics in the e-commerce warehouse is dawning.
 Look forward to an era of increased productivity, less stress, greater job satisfaction and improved career prospects - a better quality of life.

-Jonathan Bellwood is founder and CEO of London-based Peoplevox.
+Jonathan Bellwood is Founder and CEO of London-based Peoplevox.
 The company’s software-as-a-service warehouse management system is used by e-commerce companies, brands and multi-channel retailers worldwide to provide scalable Amazon-quality logistics for increasing efficiency and growing online reputation.
-Over a million items were shipped through the system on Black Friday in 2015.